Treacherous/treacherous/docs/creating-rulesets.md

 When creating a ruleset there are the following methods:

-### forProperty(propertyName: string)
+### forProperty = (propertyNameOrPredicate: ((model: T) => any) | string): RulesetBuilder<T>

-This takes a string which should be the property name that you wish to apply rules to.
+This takes a string which should be the property name that you wish to apply rules to or a predicate which links to the property, although this is mainly just for typescript users.

 ### addRule(ruleType: string, ruleArgs?: any)